 Harmonized Sales Tax or HST, was implemented on July 1, 2010, harmonizing the Federal GST of 5% with the Provincial PST of 8% into HST of 13%.
+Get Advice for HST Fact Summary Sheet.

 The HST can form a large part of the Home Closing Costs or Home Legal Costs in your Purchase Transaction.
 Depending on your type of property purchase, the HST implications may differ.
-The following is a brief summary on HST to be paid on closing.
+The following is a brief summary of HST to be paid on closing.
 You are advised to speak to a real estate lawyer to clarify the HST payable on your purchase transaction.

 Purchase of a Used Resale Residential Properties